Data Export & Feeds

 material If the product has a material* property, its label will be used

-pattern If the product has a motif property, its label will be used
+pattern If the product has a pattern* property, its label will be used

 item_group_id The id of the master product in case of product variants